Research Requirement (PSYC 4998 and Courses)

 All Psychology majors are required to take at least one course in statistics.
 In addition to fulfilling a major requirement, introductory statistics courses also fulfill the Quantitative Skills foundational requirement in the General Requirement curriculum of the College.
 This statistics requirement is a prerequisite to the Psychology major research requirement.

 All psychology majors are required to complete one semester of empirical research, either by taking a structured Research Experience course (4000-level course), rarely offered, or by completing one semester of Mentored Research/Independent Study aka a faculty-supervised Mentored Research (PSYC 4998 or 4999).
-Please note: PSYC 4998 is Individual Mentored Research; PSYC 4999 is Honors Thesis Mentored Research (only for seniors in the Psychology Honors Program).
+Please note: PSYC 4998 is Individual Mentored Research; PSYC 4999 is Honors Thesis Mentored Research (PSYC 4999 is only for seniors in the Psychology Honors Program).

 Mentored Research aka Independent Studies (4998 or 4999): Please read the information on the web pages below.

-To learn more about undergraduate mentored research in our department, please see our Mentored Research Canvas site here.
+To learn more about PSYC 4998 undergraduate mentored research in our department, please see our Mentored Research Canvas site here.
 This site is available to all Penn users.

 Research Experience Courses (PSYC 4000-level; old number 300-level)

 The 4000-level research experience courses give students the opportunity to satisfy the research requirement in a setting that emphasizes group work.
 Please see descriptions below for details about our current Research Experience Courses.
 Dr. Hunt's class requires an application and is a 2-semester commitment.
-Enrollment in Dr. Royzman's Spring 2025 course (PSYC 4440) is through a lottery only.
-Dr. Rust's research experience course in Computational Neuroscience (PSYC 4281) is offered in Fall 2024 and students can register in Path@Penn.
-We occaisionally offer a research course in Perception.
+Enrollment in Dr. Royzman's Spring course (PSYC 4440) is through a lottery only.
+Dr. Rust's research experience course in Computational Neuroscience (PSYC 4281) is offered in the Fall (except Fall 2025) and students can register in Path@Penn.
+We usually offer a research course in Perception in the Spring semester, and Everyday Psychology in the Fall semester.
 These courses can fulfill the research requirement but can also serve as electives to better prepare students for work on future mentored research projects.

 Instructor: Melissa Hunt

 Description: This year-long course will provide an intensive, rewarding, and fun research experience in one of several areas of clinical psychology such as anxiety, depression, ADHD, psychological assessment, pet-assisted therapy, and cognitive behavioral interventions for irritable bowel syndrome.
 Offering more support and structure than the typical independent study, this course will still allow you to make a serious and original contribution to the field.
 Every project is based on original research, not just carried out with existing data sets.
 My students feel ownership of their projects and are invested in every stage, from initial design and IRB approval, through data collection, to analysis and write up.
 Statistical methods that are covered depend somewhat on the nature of the project, but typically include using SPSS to examine correlations, dependent and/or independent t-tests, ANOVA and ANCOVA, factor analysis, inter-rater reliability, multiple regression and tests of clinical significance.
 Over the years, students in this course have presented their work at professional conferences and even merited coauthorship of articles in professional journals.
 By the time the course is done, you will know whether a career in clinical psychology is for you, and you will be very well prepared to pursue graduate study in a number of related fields.
 Class size is limited to 8 students.
-Application deadline is April 2024.
+Application submission is Feb/March; applcations are reviewed on a rolling basis.
+Please email Dr. Hunt(mhunt@psych.upenn.edu)

 Prerequisite(s): PSYC 1462 (old number PSYC 162)

 Other Requirements: Permission of instructor required.
 Please email Dr. Hunt (mhunt@psych.upenn.edu) if you are interested in PSYC 4462.
-Application deadline is April 2024.
+Application submission is Feb/March; applcations are reviewed on a rolling basis.
+This year-long class always begins in the Fall semester.

 Semester: Fall and Spring.
 This is a year-long course, so a two-semester commitment is required, always starting in the Fall.